leeallen337/gulp-boilerplate/README.md

 #Gulp Base

-This is a boilerplate Gulp file that can hopefully be used as a starting point with minimal adjustments.
+This is a boilerplate Gulp file that can hopefully be used as a starting point for any project.

 The following plugins are installed: